 While gorillas are not aggressive in the way that predators are, they are still wild animals capable of hurting people if they feel threatened.
 It is imperative that you follow all instructions your guide gives you.

 As these are wild animals, we cannot guarantee that you will see them.
 While most groups do encounter a family group, we cannot give refunds if you do not spot the animals.
 The fee charged goes to the park for the ongoing conservation efforts.

 What to Wear

-Due to the rugged nature of the land you’ll be passing through, it is advisable that you wear a long sleeved shirt, trousers, and a good pair of lightweight hiking boots to protect against scratches.
+Due to the rugged nature of the land, you’ll be passing through, it is advisable that you wear a long-sleeved shirt, trousers, and a good pair of lightweight hiking boots or joggers to protect against scratches.
 You may also wish to wear protective gloves, although these are not necessary.

 As temperatures can vary greatly during the day, it is also advisable to bring along a light jumper and a light, breathable rain jacket or poncho.

-You’ll also wish to bring along a small backpack in which to store your extra clothing, water, lunch, and your photography equipment.
+You’ll also wish to bring along a small backpack in which to store your extra clothing, water, lunch, and your camera gear.

 What to Expect When Gorilla Trekking